 Bottom line: Overusing Neosporin can contribute to resistant strains of bacteria.
 If you’re prone to injury and want to get your ointment fix, use Aquaphor instead.

-Difference #5: Aquaphor is Always Cheaper, While Neosporin is Often Twice as Expensive
+Difference #5: Aquaphor is Always Cheaper (Neosporin is Usually Twice as Expensive)

 No surprises here: